-RESCHEDULED: Existing tickets for the Tampa show on August 26, 2020 will now be honored on August 14, 2021
+RESCHEDULED: Existing tickets for the Tampa show on August 26, 2020 will be honored on this new date.

 The 2020 summer tour announcement follows on the heels of Rod Stewart‘s triumphant and record-breaking 50th year as a solo artist.
 A year which closed with the release of his international chart-topping album, ‘You’re In My Heart: Rod Stewart With The Royal Philharmonic Orchestra.’